- Vitamin B3

 Nicotinamide, also known as niacinamide, is a water-soluble amide form of niacin or vitamin B3.
 It is found in foods such as fish, poultry, eggs, and cereal grains.
 It is also marketed as a dietary supplement, and as a non-flushing form of niacin.

 Nicotinamide has established medical uses to treat conditions stemming from niacin deficiency such as pellagra.
-Oral and topical formulations are used to treat a variety of inflammatory skin conditions including acne vulgaris and rosacea (1) (2).
+Oral and topical formulations are used to treat a variety of inflammatory skin conditions including acne vulgaris and rosacea (1) (24) (2), hyperpigmentation (25) and to prevent hair thinning (26).

-An animal study suggests nicotinamide supplementation can help prevent glaucoma by preserving mitochondrial function (3).
-Other preclinical models demonstrate photoimmunoprotective and chemopreventive effects against UV radiation (4).
-Nicotinamide enhances repair of UV radiation-induced DNA damage in human melanocytes (5) and keratinocytes (6) and similar effects have been demostrated in human studies (4) (7) (8).
+Preclinical models demonstrate photoimmunoprotective and chemopreventive effects against UV radiation (4).
+Nicotinamide enhances repair of UV radiation-induced DNA damage in human melanocytes (5) and keratinocytes (6) and similar effects have been demonstrated in human studies (4) (7) (8).
+It was also shown to improve inner retinal (27) and visual function (28) in patients treated for glaucoma.
 Other clinical trials show oral nicotinamide reduces UV-induced (9) and photodynamic therapy (PDT)-induced (10) immunosuppression.

 In patients with sun-damaged skin, oral nicotinamide helped prevent the occurrence of nonaggressive skin cancers (11).
-In a small trial among renal transplant patients however, such similar effects were not significant (12).
-Other studies found reduction in actinic keratoses, a predictor of melanoma risk (13).
-Additional studies are warrented (14).
+In a small trial among renal transplant patients however, similar effects were not significant (12).
+Other studies found a reduction in actinic keratoses, a predictor of melanoma risk (13) (21), and a meta-analysis reported association with significant reductions in basal cell and squamous cell carcinomas, but increased risk of digestive adverse events (29).
+Additional studies are warranted (14).

 Nicotinamide appears to be largely well tolerated in clinical studies (11) (12) (13).
 Even though niacin is converted into nicotinamide in the body (1), these two supplements should not be viewed as interchangeable as they have different side effect profiles (11) (15).

-Nicotinamide is chemically part of the coenzymes nicotinamide adenine dinucleotide NAD+ and NADH (1).
-They are used in oxidation-reduction reactions in the body.
+Nicotinamide is chemically part of the coenzymes nicotinamide adenine dinucleotide NAD+ and NADH (1), used in oxidation-reduction reactions in the body.
 Among these activities is the production of adenosine triphosphate (ATP) (11), which fuels cellular metabolic activities.

 Photoimmunoprotective effects of oral or topical nicotinamide are linked to its support for DNA repair by preventing post-UV exposure declines in cellular energy or the repletion of energy to irradiated cells (4) (13).
 Its influence on several pathways contribute to this enhanced repair of UV-induced DNA damage (16).
+Skin cancer chemoprevention is attributed in part to reductions in inflammatory macrophages (22).
 In UV-irradiated keratinocytes, nicotinamide reduced expression of IL-6, IL-10, MCP-1 and TNF-alpha mRNA, cytokine mediators whose activity may be involved in inflammation, cellular-tissue injury, cell death, and skin cancer (17).
 In human melanocytes, nicotinamide increased the global nucleotide excision repair rate and number of irradiated melanocytes undergoing DNA repair (5).

 Effects of topical nicotinamide on inflammatory skin conditions are attributed to its sebosuppressive and anti-inflammatory properties (1).